anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 # Module 4: Create BigQuery external tables on Hudi datasets in your data lake

-This lab module introduces Apache Hudi tooling for integrating Hudi tables in a data lake on Cloud Storage into BigQuery as external tables.
+This lab module introduces Apache Hudi tooling for integrating Hudi datasets in a data lake on Cloud Storage into BigQuery as external tables.

 ### Prerequisite for the module
 Completion of prior lab modules, including creation of Hudi dataset.